Our story as an individual and history as a wedding photography company.

 I know every wedding day is unique and don't go begin with preconceived notions of how things should be done.
 Instead, I make the most of what is happening every step of the way.
 Looking through past photo sets from years before, I can still recall being at each and every wedding all the way from the getting ready in the morning through the reception at night.
 I want you to look at the own photographs I provide to you and have those memories along with many more emotions come flooding back as well.
 I hope that your relatives, friends, and future children see the photos in albums (or online) and be able to vividly imagine the day and all of its goings on as well.

 Outside of photography, I love listening to music from all over the world, have a giant dog that does all in his power to make me take him to the park, and walk my daughter and her friends to school every morning as they argue about who is the actual prettiest princess in the entire world.
-I trained my cats to sit with me by having a bag of regular cat food that I feed them as if they were treats and think Cheerios with orange juice is the best breakfast ever.
-I found a super cool adjustable height desk from IKEA and have 3 different chairs in the office for it for the various settings.
+I trained my cats to sit nearby over the past year with bag of regular cat food that I slow feed them as if they were treats.
+I think Cheerios with orange juice is the best breakfast ever.
+I have 3 different chairs that I rotate between multiple times a day to break things up.
 Everything I do is carefully planned, but I don't mind at all when the day invariables turns out to be anywhere from slightly to completely different from what I expected.

 Read the first few questions of my FAQ for a deeper insight into how I approach photographing each and every wedding